London underground station South Kensington, Piccadilly Line, Circle & District Line, Zone 1

 If you would like to visit the Museum at bad weather conditions you do not have to worry about it.
 There is a pedestrian tunnel from the underground station South Kensington which leads directly into the museums building.

-1. The largest exhibition object is a plaster cast of the Trajan's Column (Europe, level 1, room 46a).
+1. The largest exhibition object is a plaster cast of the Trajan's Column (Cast Courts, level 0, room 46a).
 The original is located in Rome and has been built in the year 113 A.D. to honor the Roman Emperor Trajan.
 The replica of the column with a total height of around 38 m did not fit into the exhibition rooms, so it was necessary to split it into two parts.

-2. The portal of the cathedral of Santiago de Compostela (Europe, level 1, room 46a) decorated with many sculptures is an brilliant artistic achievement.
+2. The portal of the cathedral of Santiago de Compostela (Cast Courts, level 0, room 46a) decorated with many sculptures is an brilliant artistic achievement.
 The original in Spain dates back to the year 1188, the exhibited plaster cast was manufactured in the year 1866 and adorns an entire wall.

-3. The Shakyamuni Buddha (Asia, level 1, room 47a) is a gilded bronze statue with approx. 1.4 m height and a weight of about 500 kg.
+3. The Shakyamuni Buddha (South-East Asia, level 0, room 47a) is a gilded bronze statue with approx. 1.4 m height and a weight of about 500 kg.
 It was produced in the 18th century in China and shows the Buddha just before his enlightenment.
 The shiny and balanced appearance allows you to participate in this special moment.

-4. The wooden sculpture Tippoo's Tiger (Asia, level 1, room 41) shows a nearly life-sized tiger who attacks an European dressed man.
+4. The wooden sculpture Tippoo's Tiger (South Asia, level 0, room 41) shows a nearly life-sized tiger who attacks an European dressed man.
 The specialty of the sculpture is a mechanism which is driven by a rotary handle and imitates acoustically the screams of the man.
 This sculpture originates from southern India and was made in the late 18th century.

-5. The painting of The Miraculous Draught of Fishes (Europe, level 1, room 48a) by Raphael was painted in the early 16th century.
+5. The painting of The Miraculous Draught of Fishes (The Raphael Cartoons, level 0, room 48a) by Raphael was painted in the early 16th century.
 The approx. 4 x 3 m large painting was originally intended for the Sistine Chapel in the Vatican.

-6. The Jumpsuit of Mick Jagger (Materials & Techniques, level 3, room 106) is a masterpiece from the recent history.
+6. The Jumpsuit of Mick Jagger (Theatre and Performance, level 2, room 105) is a masterpiece from the recent history.
 Mick Jagger wore this jumpsuit on the Rolling Stones Tour 1972 in America and Europe.

 Link to Victoria and Albert Museum: